Navigating the Ethics of Internet Measurement: Researchers' Perspectives from a Case Study in the EU: Findings

 A researcher scanning \textit{``the full IP address space''} inadvertently (P15) targeted a \textit{``specific command and control service''} (P15) that was monitored by law enforcement.
 This led to questions which escalated to involving \textit{``some other parts of the university''} (P15).
 Since the researcher informed the institute in advance about the research, the whole process was less cumbersome and the incident was de-escalated with prompt and open communication.

-Another participant had a similar issue while scanning the SSH off ports that \textit{``triggered so many annoyed people''} (P10).
+Another participant described a similar issue when conducting active network scans on off-ports which \textit{``triggered so many annoyed people''} (P10).
 They further explained the frustration, anger and shock of the concerned party as well:

 \textit{P10: ````How could you find us?
 We were on a hidden server.
-This was something hidden over the internet....How do you know about this?''...And we would keep explaining them and they would get angry to anyone. ``Oh, how the censors know?
+This was something hidden over the Internet....How do you know about this?''...And we would keep explaining them and they would get angry to anyone. ``Oh, how the censors know?
 Nobody's supposed to know, this is illegal''."}

 The affected party felt that the researcher exposed some sensitive information that was supposed to be hidden.
 The explanation by the researcher that everything they did was indeed legal was in vain.
 Even when the researcher is doing everything legally and by the book, it can be perceived as illegal and cause distress.